olange/learning-gun/codelabs/1-pastebin/README.md

 # Codelabs › Public pastebin

-A <em>public pastebin<em> adapted from the [‹Hello World› tutorial](https://gun.eco/docs/Hello-World) of GUN.eco for vanilla DOM & JS.
+A _public pastebin_ adapted from the [‹Hello World› tutorial](https://gun.eco/docs/Hello-World) of GUN.eco for vanilla DOM & JS.

 ## Usage